 Tortilla is my favorite round-shaped flatbread.
-This thin bread is a Mexican specialty formed by finely ground maize dough (aka masa harina).
+This thin bread is a Latin American specialty that is usually associated with Mexican cuisine.
+It is made from finely ground maize dough (aka masa harina).
 Moreover, the natives use it to scoop many flavorful Mexican foods like stews or sauces.

 Some tortillas include wheat flour, particularly in the northern region of Mexico.
-In this version, the natives add fats (like lard or oil), salt, baking powder, etc., to their recipes.
+In this version, teople add fats (like lard or oil), salt, baking powder, etc., to their recipes.
 And they use a flat Mexican-style griddle for cooking it.

 Plus, there are various ways to enjoy tortillas.
-They can work in the manner of sandwiches in tacos or as a wrapper for enchiladas treats.
+They can work in the manner of sandwiches (like making tacos) or as a wrapper for enchiladas treats.
 If you want to enjoy them for a Mexican-based breakfast, fry some eggs and tortillas and serve them along with some slices of avocado.

 Like Pita, Naan is a leavened flatbread, but they are usually softer than Pita.
-The first form of “naan” in English was the term “nān” in Persian, meaning bread.
+The English form “naan” comes from “nān” in Persian, meaning bread.
 This kind of bread is super popular in India, Western and Central Asia, and the Caribbean.

-Of course, Naan has different styles, ingredients, or cooking techniques from region to region.
-Like in the Indian Subcontinent, Naan can be leavened or unleavened version, and the locals can use milk in place of water.
+Of course, Naan comes with distinct styles, ingredients, or cooking techniques in different regions.
+For example, Naan can be leavened or unleavened, and locals can use milk in place of water.